angular/angular/adev/src/content/guide/templates/event-binding.md

 ## Binding to keyboard events

 You can bind to keyboard events using Angular's binding syntax.
 You can specify the key or code that you would like to bind to keyboard events.
-They `key` and `code` fields are a native part of the browser keyboard event object.
+The `key` and `code` fields are a native part of the browser keyboard event object.
 By default, event binding assumes you want to use the `key` field on the keyboard event.
 You can also use the `code` field.

 Combinations of keys can be separated by a `.` (period).
 For example, `keydown.enter` will allow you to bind events to the `enter` key.
 You can also use modifier keys, such as `shift`, `alt`, `control`, and the `command` keys from Mac.
 The following example shows how to bind a keyboard event to `keydown.shift.t`.